CybersecuritySecurity

 2. DORA (Digital Operational Resilience Act):

-3. Directiva CER (Critical Entities Resilience):
+3. CER Directive (Critical Entities Resilience):

 • Risk management framework

-• Incident management, classification, and reporting processes
+• Incident management, classification and notification process

 • Digital operational resilience program

-• Business continuity and recovery policies
+• Business continuity policy and recovery plans

-• Drafting of policies and regulations / Risk analysis and management: GDPR, ENS, NIS2, ISO 27001/ISO 22301, DORA
+• Drafting of policies and regulations /Risk Analysis and Management: GDPR, ENS, NIS2, ISO 27001/22301, DORA

 • Data Protection Laws and Relations with Public and Supervisory Bodies